RTRichar/MetaCurator/README.md

 ### Software for curating reference sequence databases used in barcoding, metabarcoding and metagenomics
 MetaCurator uses HMMER (http://hmmer.org/), MAFFT (https://mafft.cbrc.jp/alignment/software/linux.html) and VSEARCH (https://github.com/torognes/vsearch) to search through sequences available from broad origions (such as NCBI Nucleotide, NCBI Genome and/or BOLD), identify and extract the precise barcode marker region of interest, discard irrelevent sequences and sequence regions, and dereplicate the resulting reference data in a taxonomically-supervised fashion.

-The goal of MetaCurator is to create a flexible and generalizable alternative to the CRUX module of ANACAPA (https://github.com/limey-bean/Anacapa/) and the conserved marker curation mode of Metaxa2_dbb (https://doi.org/10.1093/bioinformatics/bty482).
+With respect to similar softare, MetaCurator represents a flexible, generalizable and highly-sensitive alternative to the CRUX module of ANACAPA (https://github.com/limey-bean/Anacapa/) and the conserved marker curation mode of Metaxa2_dbb (https://doi.org/10.1093/bioinformatics/bty482).

 ### Dependencies
 MetaCurator is a command-line only toolkit which runs on typical Unix/Linux environments.
 It requires the following software to be installed and globally accessible.